SampleEnvironment/SECoP/protocol/issues/015c start stop pause shutdown.rst

 *Question: May or should the 'target' parameter be changed?*

-*Answer, discussed 2018-06-13 in Lund: the answer depends on the implmentation*
+*Answer, discussed 2018-06-13 in Lund: the answer depends on the implementation*

 stop
 ....